cdebacco/tcec_sampling/README.md

 print('Example of output from the predecessors function:', predecessors(10))

 # start sampling procedure
-sampler.sample(first_node, directed, sample_size, successors, successors)
+sampler.sample(first_node, directed, sample_size, successors, predecessors=predecessors)

 # the sampled subgraph is stored as a sampler attribute, and is a networkx object
 subgraph = sampler.subG